 Art Education Teacher

-My name is Shari Rouse.
-I have been working at CMA since 2011 and began as an Aftercare teacher.
-In 2012, I was a teachers assistant in the Earth Room working with Ms. Gayla and Ms. Melina.
-I am currently the before and after care coordinator, the before care teacher, and the intervention reading specialist working with all age levels on their reading and writing.
+Hello, I am Shari Rouse.
+I began working at CMA in 2012.
+I work with Kindergarten through 6th grade students who are on a Tier 2 or Tier 3 level.
+These students receive reading intervention in areas of reading and writing.
 I received my Bachelor’s Degree in Early Childhood Education with a reading endorsement from Miami University in 2007.
 In 2017, I graduated from Miami University with my Master’s in Language and Literacy with a Third Grade Guarantee.
 Since college I have worked in several educational environments and none compares to Central Montessori Academy.
 The most exciting aspect is the close, caring community that encompasses CMA.
 This community provides support to older children who are role models, to younger children who gain confidence, and to the teachers who provided freedom within limits to allow those active seekers appropriate time to pursue their knowledge and independence.
 CMA is not only special because of the children who provide us with laughter, joy, and the realization of why we became teachers; however it is also because of the community, families, and parents that provide support, time, and help when needed.

 Cincinnati Occupational Therapy Institute [COTI] – Occupational Therapist